dspeyer/dspeyer.github.io/magic.md

 ## Spirits and Summoning

 A spirit is any life form composed entirely of engrionic matter.
 They cannot be seen or touched, but can be detected with Soul Sight or other magic.
-Many spirits can do magic at no or minimal cost, including using Shadows and Light to present a visible appearence.
+Many spirits can do magic at no or minimal cost, including using Shadows and Light to present a visible appearance.

 A spirit can operate a body if magic forms an interface.
 Some spirits can cast this spell themselves, but even those mostly cannot gather appropriate materials without assistance.